 AC 20-189

-This document from the FAA provides essential terminology and processes with regards to managing Open Problem Reports (OPRs) in the context of systems (ARP 4754A), software (DO-178C) and hardware (DO-254) projects.
-Note that this document is harmonized with the EASA document AMC 20-189.
+This AC from the FAA, harmonizing with the equivalent AMC from EASA, provides essential terminology and processes with regards to managing Open Problem Reports (OPRs) in the context of systems (ARP 4754A), software (DO-178C) and hardware (DO-254) projects.

 AMC 20-189